danrot/master-thesis/00_title.md

       support according to the specification.
 Ideally these changes will be merged into the official library, in order to be available and further maintainable for everyone.
-    - This thesis will also try to analyze the problems occuring while implementing this functionality.
+    - This thesis will also try to analyze the problems occurring while implementing this functionality.
 Some of these problems are caused by the fact, that this project started as pure client for Jackrabbit, another content repository written in Java.
 Of course the thesis will also try to